-This device has not been validated for sample types, disease types, or purposes outside of those stated in the intended use.

-It is intended as an adjunct to other diagnostic laboratory tests and the rapeutic action should not be initiated on the basis of the \mbox{FISH} result alone.
+This device has not been validated for sample types, disease types, or purposes It is intended as an adjunct to other diagnostic laboratory tests and therapeutic action should not be initiated on the basis of the FISH result alone.

 Reporting and interpretation of FISH results should be performed by suitably qualified staff, consistent with professional standards of practice, and should take into consideration other relevant test results, clinical and diagnostic information.
 This device is intended for laboratory professional use only.